eliasbagley/eliasbagley.github.io/_posts/2015-10-23-gradle-script-for-bintray-upload.markdown

 #2.
 Create a Bintray repository to host the artifact.

-Make note of teh repo name, publiser group id, and artifact name.
+Make note of the repo name, publiser group id, and artifact name.
 You will plug these values into the script below.

 #2.
 Add code to `build.gradle`.